raphaelmansuy/LightRAG/docs/0008-multi-tenancy.md

 > **🚀 Enterprise Feature** | Multi-tenancy is the first enterprise feature added to this fork of LightRAG.
 >
-> This feature was developed by [Raphaël MANSUY](https://www.elitizon.com/) as part of the enterprise-ready LightRAG initiative.
+This document describes the enterprise multi-tenancy features added to LightRAG.

 ## Multi-Tenancy Overview